mannyoliv15/container_from_scratch/README.md

 # container_from_scratch
 Building a container from scratch

-## Build the Contianer Yourself and Push to Docker Hub
+# Build the Container Yourself and Push to Docker Hub

 # Build Image